-Inflatable pontoon boats are transforming the way we vacation, exercise, and have fun outdoors.
+Inflatable pontoon boats have transformed the way we exercise, vacation, and have fun outdoors.

-For years kayaks were thought of as the ultimate recreation boat, but they’re being challenged.
-Inflatable boats are preferred by a lot of families that love the outdoors, offering many advantages for campers, RV enthusiasts, families and thrill seekers than the more traditional kayak.
+For years kayaks were thought of as the ultimate recreation boat, but the top spot has been challenged by inflatable boats which are preferred by a lot of families.
+If you love the outdoors, these boats have lots to offer campers, RV enthusiasts, families and thrill seekers over the more traditional kayak.

 Inflatable pontoon boats are often referred to as ‘pack boats’.
-Why?
-Because they’re designed to be very lightweight and portable, with the pontoon sections easily and effortlessly fitting into a pack (about the size of a medium bag) for simple transportation.
+What does this mean?
+They’re designed to be very lightweight and portable, with the pontoon sections easily and effortlessly fitting into a pack (about the size of a medium bag) for simple transportation.

-A small, compact pontoon is an attractive option if space is an issue.
+A small, compact pontoon is an attractive option when space is an issue.

 Their lightweight nature allows these boats to be used for a variety of purposes, and gives you more options than a regular kayak.
 In more isolated locations, for example, and for exhilarating watersports.

 - The heavy duty Ocean 380 will carry 5 people with a maximum loading of1211lbs

 For me the beauty of camping is setting up the campsite and not having to hop into the car every day.
 With inflatable pontoon boats, you don’t need a trailer or truck to haul them around.
 Inflatable pontoons make camping easier, simpler, and more fun with the kids.